elenabakhtina/dsp/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

+>> To solve this problem we'll use Conditional probability.
 >> Let's assume that A is a birth of twin boys, notA is a birth of not twins boys.
 >> Let's further assume that B is a birth of two identical boys, notB is a birth of two fraternal boys.
 >> We want to calculate a probability that twin boys were born (A) and they are identical (B), which is equal to probability >> of B (identical twin boys) under condition of A (birth of twin boys) multiplied by probability of A (birth of twin boys).